-We're making significant progress on our Caribou Habitat Restoration Project
+We're significantly expanding our Caribou Habitat Restoration Project

-We use proven reforestation techniques to restore old seismic lines, access roads and other linear disturbances.
-During 2017, we treated approximately 270 kilometres of these linear features in an area comprising about 276 square kilometres.
-Our restoration program is helping to reduce fragmentation in the Cold Lake caribou herd’s habitat, where our Foster Creek and Christina Lake oil sands projects are located.
+Announced in 2016 as a voluntary environmental initiative, this program uses proven reforestation techniques to restore old seismic lines, access roads and other linear disturbances.
+The initiative is helping to reduce fragmentation in the Cold Lake caribou herd’s habitat, where our Foster Creek and Christina Lake oil sands projects are located.